 Facts & figures

-The largest of the Sydney Medical School's clinical schools, our staff cover a wide range of disciplines and research areas.
+The largest of the University's clinical schools, our staff cover a wide range of disciplines and research areas.

 Staff cover a wide range of disciplines and are active in both research and teaching.
 Research activities are also supplemented by our affiliation with a large number of external research units and institutes in the Sydney Medical School, covering a diverse range of disciplines and research areas.

-We provide a wide variety of opportunities for students, graduates and researchers to pursue their chosen field.
+We provide a wide variety of opportunities for domestic and international students, graduates and researchers to pursue their chosen field.